suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0601-Configuring Endpoint security Using Intune.md

 5. Switch to **SEA-WS1**, and sign in as as **Aaron Nicholls** with the PIN: **102938**. or if it asks for password type **Pa55w.rd1234!**

+  >**Note**: Inorder for the **PIN** to prompt you must start the VM in **basicmode** which will result in deactivating the clipboard shortcuts.
+You can use the Clipboard option in toolbar to perform copy paste actions.

 6. Select **Start**, type **Windows Security**, and then under the Windows Security icon select **Open**.

    > Notice that all of the restricted areas as configured in the Intune policy are not displayed.
 SEA-WS1 is enrolled in Intune, which has applied the security settings.